Vulae/pkmc/README.md

 | Cookies 🍪            | ❌          |                                            |

 Some extra features may be implemented inside the example server.
+(pkmc will never try to implement many vanilla things, such as: vanilla world gen, redstone, world ticking)

 ## [Project Layout](#project-layout)